p0ppy-fl0w3r/hydro-bro/Readme.md

 ## Login

-If you've got an account, you my login using your credentials at the login screen.
+If you've got an account, you may login using your credentials at the login screen.
 This will allow you to access all the features provided by the application.

 > ❗Please note that logging in will require an active internet connection.